 The Planning Commission is required to review and make a recommendation to Town Council for all rezoning applications, per Section 18-246. - Planning Commission notice and hearing.
-Following approval of a rezoning by the Town Council, the proposed development shall be subject to site plan approval per Article 25.
+Per Section 18-256 of the Town Code, the Planning Commission is also required to make a recommendation to Town Council for any modifications of requirements.
+The Planning Commission, at the May 22, 2019 meeting, recommended approval to Town Council of the requested modification and rezoning on a vote of 5-2 in the affirmative.
+The Planning Commissioner's recommendation memo is included in the attachments.
+If the rezoning is approved by the Town Council, the proposed development shall be subject to site plan approval per Article 25.